Consultant Pleads Guilty To Violating Lobbying Laws Over Ukraine Work

 A U.S. political lobbyist with links to Paul Manafort pleaded guilty Friday to violating foreign lobbying laws for work he did on behalf of a Ukrainian political party.

-W. Samuel Patten entered a guilty plea at a hearing in U.S. District Court for the District of Columbia to one count of failing to register as a foreign agent.
+W. Samuel Patten appeared in U.S. District Court for the District of Columbia where he entered a guilty plea to one count of failing to register as a foreign agent.
 He has agreed to cooperate with prosecutors, who can request a reduced sentenced for Patten.

 No sentencing date has been set.